 If this factoid was not enough to satisfy your insatiable lust for IHC Garand information, check out this article in The American Rifleman.

-*Movie buffs realize from watching Jaws that the M1 rifle is greatest implement ever devised for punching a hole in an oxygen tank when the tank is in a great white shark's maw.
+*Movie buffs realize from watching Jaws that the M1 rifle is also the greatest implement ever devised for punching a hole in an oxygen tank when the tank is in a great white shark's maw.
 They also realize from viewing Gran Torino that the M1 rifle is likewise the greatest implement ever devised to encourage compliance with the request "Get off of my lawn."

 **Some Garands were made in Italy under license by the US government (obviously, after Italy had surrendered in WWII) by Beretta and the Breda Armory for use by Italian armed forces.